Time for my 2017 annual review.

-I’ll do my best to answer three questions in this post: 1This format is inspired by James Clear’s annual reviews.
+In this blog article, I’ll do my best to answer these three questions:1This format is inspired by James Clear’s annual reviews.

 What went well this year?

 Photography.
 I’ve also explored this interest since my wife, Lisah, is into photography, too.
 It’s a great way to spend time outdoors.
 It’s a creative pursuit involving technology, software, and social media.
 I’ve studied the subject extensively, and the more I learn, the better I get (which isn’t always the case).
 I’m not a “great photographer” by any stretch, but I’m getting to the point where I at least start to know what the heck I’m doing.
 I at least feel like I’ve gotten past Mount Stupid!

 Jack.
 I’ve spent much quality time with my son due to my wifey’s odd work hours.
 It feels like it’s been precious for both of us.

 Career change.
 I felt like my professional learning curve stalled, so I had to take action and do something different for a while.
 So, I abandoned my otherwise cherished life as a freelancer to pursue another entrepreneurial challenge together with others.
 I learned tons of video production and programmatic advertising in the processes, two otherwise weak spots in my professional toolbox.

 Supporting my wife’s career.
 Wifey is a television host for a daily live format on Swedish crime.
 She’s remarkable, I think, and I’m proud to have prioritised her career over mine this year.
 And it hasn’t been a sacrifice; it has instead been gratifying to support her in her professional development.

 2. What Didn’t Go So Well This Year?